What Causes Bone Spurs or Osteophytes?

 Bone Spurs and Stability

 Your body may also create bone spurs in an attempt to add stability to the spine.
 Bone spur formation is the body’s attempt to increase the surface area of a joint to better distribute weight across a joint surface that has been damaged by arthritis or other conditions.
-Unfortunately, this can become a largely wasted effort by the body, as the bone spur itself can become restrictive, impinge on a nerve and cause stenosis
+Unfortunately, this can become a largely wasted effort by the body, as the bone spur itself can become restrictive, impinge on a nerve and cause spinal stenosis

 Other Causes of Bone Spurs

 Bone spurs are the hallmark of other diseases and conditions, including: